dcdpr/did-btcr2/chapters/Index.md

 ### Late Publishing

-Many DID methods lack verifiable provenance.
-For many, it is simply impossible to reconstruct a cryptographically verifiable history of updates.
-Instead, they use a Verifiable Data Registry that can be used to rewrite history.
-Bitcoin's blockchain is the premiere global database for immutably anchoring information to a specific time.
+Many DID methods lack verifiable provenance: it is simply impossible to reconstruct a cryptographically verifiable history of updates.
+Instead, they use a Verifiable Data Registry that can rewrite history.
+Bitcoin's blockchain is the premiere global network for immutably anchoring information to a specific time.
 This DID method ensures that every BTCR2 DID is anchored on a single, canonical, immutable history for the lifetime of the DID.
 It is simply not possible for anyone to modify